siznax/tanuki/README.md

 $ sqlite3 tanuki.db < schema.sql
 ```

-This is optiona, but you can put your database in the "cloud" ;) to share on all your computers and to have a durable backup.
+This is _optional_, but you can put your database in the "cloud" &#x2601; to share on all your computers and to have a durable backup.
 Keep in mind, there is nothing in tanuki protecting your database.

 ```shell
 $ mv tanuki.db ~/Dropbox/tanuki.db